Yassin522/Yassin522/README.md

 - I'm constantly expanding my knowledge in AI
 - I'm looking to collaborate on innovative open-source projects
-- 2025 Goals: Contribute more to open-source projects and publish research
 - Reach me at: yasinalmhdi8@gmail.com